damian-krawczyk/damiankrawczyk.com/docs/index.rst

 .. important::
-   If you think that `my idea <https://futureu.europa.eu/processes/Digital/f/15/proposals/3961>`_ for 🇪🇺 |EU| Digital transformation is worth of your vote, login and do it. 👍🏻
+   If you think that `my idea <https://futureu.europa.eu/processes/Digital/f/15/proposals/3961>`_ for 🇪🇺 |EU| Digital transformation is worth your vote, login and do it. 👍🏻

 I'm an enthusiast of **automation** in both my private and professional life.
 The main reason for that is TIME - one of the most precious thing we have.
 Contemporary technology lets us design and implement user-friendly